MetaCheck version 0.0.1.0

 Method Modules

-Preregistration Check
+ℹ️ Preregistration Check

 We found 2 preregistrations.

 Meta-scientific research has shown that deviations from preregistrations are often not reported or checked, and that the most common deviations concern the sample size.
-We recommend manually checking the full preregistration at the links below, and have provided the preregistered sample size.
+We recommend manually checking the full preregistration at the links above, and have provided the preregistered sample size.

-For metascientific articles demonstrating the rate of deviationsfrom preregistrations, see:
+For metascientific articles demonstrating the rate of deviations from preregistrations, see:

 van den Akker O, Bakker M, van Assen M, Pennington C, Verweij L, Elsherif M, Claesen A, Gaillard S, Yeung S, Frankenberger J, Krautter K, Cockcroft J, Kreuer K, Evans T, Heppel F, Schoch S, Korbmacher M, Yamada Y, Albayrak-Aydemir N, Wicherts J (2024).
 “The potential of preregistration in psychology: Assessing preregistration producibility and preregistration-study consistency.”
 Psychological Methods. doi:10.1037/met0000687.